 What is sleep apnea?

-Sleep apnea is characterized by abnormal pauses in breathing (apneas) or shallow breathing while an individual sleeps.
-These apneas can occur due to a physical blockage of airflow, a lack of respiratory effort, or both.
+Abnormal pauses in breathing (apneas) or shallow breathing, while an individual sleeps, define sleep apnea.
+These apneas can happen due to physical obstruction of airflow, lack of respiratory effort, or both.

 What causes sleep apnea?

-When you drift into deep sleep, your throat tissues, soft palate and tongue relax.
-For those with sleep apnea, the throat tissues and soft palate over-relax, causing them to collapse into the back of your throat, blocking the airway.
+Your tongue, soft palate and throat tissues relax when you drift into deep sleep.
+For those with sleep apnea, the throat tissues and soft palate relax excessively, causing them to collapse into the back of your throat, blocking the airway.